Wifi-Guy/NaoBot/README.md

 To run this code, it is required to have:

 datetime, time, Image, vision_definitions.
-PIL, Tkinter, wit
+PIL, Tkinter, wit,difflib

 Note that most of these are already built into Python2, however it is recommended to use Anaconda (this project was created using Anaconda 4.4.0)